-The DOC does anticipate that the maximum number of active monitoring units required during the period of service covered by the contractual agreement will exceed the quantities depicted in the chart in Section 4.01 of this RFP.
-The quantities shown in Section 4.01 are estimated and may be exceeded.
-If the number of monitoring units required exceeds the anticipated maximum (whether within an individual work location, or in total) it will be considered an anticipated amendment as described in Section 3.15 and the DOC will require the successful offeror to meet the additional work requirements within timelines established by the DOC.
+The DOC does anticipate that the maximum number of active monitoring units required during the period of service covered by the contractual agreement will exceed the quantities depicted in the chart in Section 2.01 of this RFP.
+The quantities shown in Section 2.01 are estimated and may be exceeded.
+If the number of monitoring units required exceeds the anticipated maximum (whether within an individual work location, or in total) it will require an amendment as described in Section 3.14 and the DOC will require the successful offeror to meet the additional work requirements within timelines established by the DOC.
 Failure to meet any expanded work requirements will be considered contract default and may be cause for termination of the contractual agreement.

 The successful contractor will endeavor to provide equipment and or services that are state of the art.
 Technological improvements that may enhance this project must be brought to the attention of the Project Director, or designee.
-The DOC will have the sole option to reopen negotiations for price adjustments if the technological improvements warrant serious consideration and the increased cost can be justified by the contractor.

-Monthly Billing for Services: The successful offeror must provide a monthly billing for services with support documentation to demonstrate provision of services sufficient to meet the following requirements:
+Monthly Billing for Services:

+The successful offeror must provide a monthly billing for services with support documentation to demonstrate provision of services sufficient to meet the following requirements:

 - 1. All billings must be certified by the contractor. - 2.
 Billings must include a face sheet itemizing the total payment due to the Contractor for the period of service and must include a description of the services provided, the name and/or identification number of program offenders, and the date(s) of participation, and a reference to the contract number.
 The billing must also include the payments received by the clients (defendants or offenders), if applicable. - 3.
-The DOC will not be responsible for charges associated with inactive units. - 4.
-Billings must be submitted to the Department of Corrections, through the Project Director, or designee, for payment.
+The DOC will not be responsible for charges associated with inactive units.

+4. Billings must be submitted to the Department of Corrections, through the Project Director, or designee, for payment.
 In this case, "designee" may be defined as a DOC official in one of the work locations outside of Anchorage.